1awesomeJ/alx-low_level_programming/README.md

 # alx-low_level_programming
-repo for our start of low-level coding in C
+Repo for our start of low-level coding in C
+This repo will likely hold all our tasks in C